edgarrmondragon/citric/CONTRIBUTING.rst

 Get Started
 -----------

 Ready to contribute?
-Here's how to set up limette for local development.
+Here's how to set up citric for local development.

-1. Fork the limette repo on GitHub.
+1. Fork the citric repo on GitHub.

 2. Clone your fork locally:

    .. code:: bash

-      git clone git@github.com:your_name_here/limette.git
+      git clone git@github.com:your_name_here/citric.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for